ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 4. The mappool will be played in the following order: SV1, RC1, RC2, RC3, LN1, LN2, HB1, HB2.
 Players may not ask to play the pool in any other order.
    - Player may skip playing any beatmap on their second run.
 5. There will be an optional 5-minute break in between the first and second play-through of the mappool.
-6. All players will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
+6. All players will play their qualifiers in separate rooms. *We suggest players not to broadcast or share their results to avoid seed manipulation*.
 7. Qualifier stage's result will using to seeding and choosen captains.
-   - Higher score will have higher chance to be picked on Drafting phase. player will be eliminated if he got too low in qualifier and not being picked on Drafting phase.
+   - Higher score will have higher chance to be picked on Drafting phase. player will be eliminated or not being picked on Drafting phase , if he got too low in qualifier.
 8. Some best-performance players will advance to Drafting phase.
-   - The number of players advanced will be determined by how many players required on Drafting phase. (i.e. For 16 teams, each team have 5 players' size, total `16*5=90` players are required on Drafting phase.
-So
-   *about* Top 95 will be advanced to Drafting phase, giving captains some extra choices for last pick.) *This might change depending on the number of incoming registrations.*
+   - The number of players advanced will be determined by how many players required on Drafting phase. (i.e. For 16 teams, each team have 5 players' size, total `16*5=80` players are required on Drafting phase.
+So *about* Top 85 will be advanced to Drafting phase, giving captains some extra choices for last pick.) *This might change depending on the number of incoming registrations.*
    - Disrupting the match by foul play or trying seed manipulation will result in disqualified, they will be announced before Drafting phase actual take place.

 ### Stage instructions